microsoft/busiotools/usb/README.md

 ### 2. Memory Dump
 If you are reporting a system crash or hang, please include a memory dump along with the output from kernel debug command "!analyze -v" in the bug report.
 USB and other kernel debugger extensions are [documented here](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/usb-3-extensions)

+Display/sensor minidumps are automatically collected if you select "sensor components only" in the second menu **BusesTrace.cmd**.
+A full dump might still be required.

 [Back to root](http://aka.ms/bustools)